tomasj12/FootballPerformanceAnalysis/Batch_task/README.md

 # Batch Task

-**Goal** of this task was to load, ingest and aggregate the historical data from the chosen match.
+**Goal** of this task is to load, ingest and aggregate the historical data from the chosen match.

+**Output** The unified player/ball dataset in `delta` tables.

+**It is assumed, that user will place** `.json` **files in this repository**.

+From my point of view, when we have incrementally get the data, `delta` table is good choice:
+* We can alway travel in the history and check the changes in the data (track the history of the table)
+* Instead of overwriting the data after each match, we can just do easy upsert into the table.

 The high level diagram of this solution is described by the figure below.